Elon Musk: This has been the most painful year of my career

 Related: Could Elon Musk lose control of Tesla?

 Musk told The Times that no one else saw the tweet before he posted it while en route from his house to the airport.
-He says he doesn't regret sending it and has no plans to leave Twitter (TWTR).
+He said he doesn't regret sending it and has no plans to leave Twitter (TWTR).

+The billionaire entrepreneur dismissed speculation that the Tesla stock price he quoted in the tweet — $420 — was a hint that he was smoking pot.
+(April 20, or 4/20, is known as "Weed Day" in some circles.)

+"It seemed like better karma at $420 than at $419," Musk told The Times.
+"But I was not on weed, to be clear.
+Weed is not helpful for productivity.
+There's a reason for the word 'stoned.'
+You just sit there like a stone on weed."

 In a blog post earlier this week, Musk said that the "funding secured" tweet referred to conversations he had with Saudi Arabia's sovereign wealth fund, which left him believing there was "no question" that a deal could be closed.